open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 An `Aggregator` computes incoming Instrument [Measurements](./api.md#measurement) into [Pre-Aggregated Metrics](./datamodel.md#opentelemetry-protocol-data-model).

-The [View](./sdk.md#view) may inform SDK on the creation and configuration of Aggregators.
-An [Aggregator Name](./sdk.md#aggregator-name) may be used to refer to an Aggregator and the default configuration.
+The [View](./sdk.md#view) informs the SDK on creation and configuration of Aggregators.
+An [Aggregator Name](./sdk.md#aggregator-name) may be used to refer to an Aggregator and configuration.

 e.g. The View specifies the string name of an Aggregator (i.e. "Histogram") and an optional array of key-value-pair configuration parameters.